Service Worker Registration Patterns

 });

-The controllerchange listener ensures clients synchronize with the updated worker state.
-Without it, tabs may continue executing stale routing logic, causing notification mismatches or failed decryption attempts.
-Implement a notification banner or deferred reload prompt for active sessions to prevent abrupt UX degradation during updates.
-Comprehensive update orchestration, including queue draining and backward-compatible payload migration, is documented in How to handle service worker updates without breaking push.
+The clients.claim() method forces the newly activated worker to take control of existing pages immediately.
+The controllerchange listener ensures clients synchronize with the updated worker.
+Without it, tabs may continue executing stale routing logic, causing notification mismatches or failed push event handling.
+Comprehensive update orchestration, including queue draining and backward-compatible payload migration, is documented in how to handle service worker updates without breaking push.

 Cross-Browser Constraints & Telemetry